ideolumo/nox/README.md

 ## Installation

 1. You need to have node/npm installed
-2. Create a new folder and `cd` into it
+2. Create a new project/folder and `cd` into it
+3. Init project with `npm init` and follow instructions
 2. Save nox to your project with `npm install @ideolumo/nox --save`

 ## Set up project